 2. Give the money to someone else

-Should your child decide against attending college or university, there’s the option of naming another beneficiary, like a sibling, to use the available money for their education costs.
+Should your child decide against attending college or university, there’s the option of naming another beneficiary,

 That said, there are rules associated with changing the beneficiary of the plan – to learn more, talk to your financial security advisor.

 You also have the option of closing the RESP.
 This will return your contributions to you and you will not have to pay any tax on those contributions.
 That said, you’ll have to pay tax on any investment growth on your contributions at your regular income tax level plus an additional 20% (12% in Quebec).